urinethrower/Project-Deities/README.md

     }
 }
 ```
-Noting that the data collected using this method is at most accurate up to 1-Minute, and I would usually output at a even
+Noting that the data collected using this method is at most accurate up to 1-Minute, and I would usually output with a even
 higher timeframe such as 4-hour or 1-day.
 The reason for not using a more accurate tick data at current stage is to increase
-testing speed from over 1000 single criteria trading systems.
+testing speed.

 ## Backtesting single criteria trading systems